codewisp-ai/BurnoutScope-Final/README.md

 - **30-day event window** — the GitHub Events API returns a maximum of 90 events.
 Very high-volume contributors may not see a complete 30-day picture.
 - **API rate limits** — without a GitHub token the API allows 60 requests per hour per IP.
 Providing a token raises this to 5,000 per hour.
 - **Calendar formats** — only standard CSV and ICS exports are supported.
 Non-standard formats may not parse correctly.
-- **Simulation only** — EmberMind analyses historical patterns.
-It is not a live monitoring or production observability tool.
+- **Forecast is a projection** — the 7-day forecast is based on recent commit trend using linear regression.
+It reflects pattern, not certainty.
+- **Pulse correlation requires multiple sessions** — the mood vs burnout chart only appears after two or more check-ins.

 ---